sharma-mohit/platform-core/docs/phase1-howto.md

    ```
    This script will:
    - Create a resource group
+   - Create a Key Vault for customer-managed keys
+   - Create a customer-managed encryption key
+   - Create a user-assigned managed identity for key access
-   - Create a storage account
+   - Create a storage account with customer-managed key encryption
    - Create a container for Terraform state
    - Generate backend configuration